-10.6 Online safety
+10.6 Online safety, including filtering and monitoring

-Our Computing and Online Safety Policy is set out in a separate document and more information can be found in Appendix F of this policy.
+Our Online Safety Policy which is part of the schools Computing policy is set out in a separate document and more information can be found in Appendix E of this policy.
 We ensure that we have effective mechanisms to identify, intervene in, and escalate any incident where appropriate.
 Online safety is included in our curriculum at all levels and information is also provided to parents/carers.

-All staff are made aware of the school policy on Online Safety which sets our expectations relating to:
+All staff are made aware of the school policy on online safety, which sets our expectations relating to:

-- creating a safer online environment including training requirements, filters and monitoring; - giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line; - inspiring safe and responsible use and behaviour; - safe use of mobile phones both within school and on school trips/outings; - safe use of camera equipment, including camera phones; and - what steps to take if you have concerns and where to go for further help.
+- creating a safer online environment including training requirements, filters and monitoring; - what staff should be alert to, what to report and how staff should report any concerns including those related to the efficacy of filtering and monitoring systems; - giving everyone the skills, knowledge and understanding to help children and young people stay safe on-line; - inspiring safe and responsible use and behaviour; - safe use of mobile phones both within school and on school trips/outings; - safe use of camera equipment, including camera phones; and - what steps to take if you have concerns and where to go for further help.